mojaloop/gsp-connector/README.md

 <!-- NOTE: setup steps for this repo -->
 1. Go to <https://github.com/new> to create a new repo
 2. Select the "mojaloop/template-typescript-public" template
-3. Find and replace all instances of `<repo-name>` globally across the whole project with your new project's name
+3. Find and replace all instances of `gsp-connector` globally across the whole project with your new project's name
 4. Update the package name and version to match in `package.json`:

     ```json
       "name": "@mojaloop/repo-name",
       "version": "0.1.0",
       ...
     ```